The Is Responsible For In Last Night

 [irp posts=”12907″]

-As I highlighted in the Tom Brokaw story, the media is often the catalyst for , and they certainly were responsible for the violence in Dallas last night.
+As I highlighted in the Tom Brokaw story, the media is often the catalyst for , and they certainly were responsible for the violence in last night.

 Studies show that media coverage of certain violent events actually causes violence to occur.
 When you throw in dishonest media coverage that peddles lies as if they were true, especially when they paint a false narrative of violence against a specific demographic, the powderkeg gets lit.
 That’s what has been happening for years in the U.S. The media has peddled lies, myths, and distortions of the facts as if they were true to paint a false narrative of violence, and against minorities.
 They’ve done this with many topics, but we’ll stick to these for today.